 Three months after making the purchase, John was left speechless when heavy rainfall revealed a 40,000-gallon (approx. 151,416-liter) 32-by-17-foot pool hidden under junk and debris in the back garden.

-Now after 18 months of clearing out and renovating it, John says he uses the pool every day and has even decided to keep the house as his own, despite it now being worth approx. US$220,000.
+Now after 18 months of clearing out and renovating it, John says he uses the pool every day and has even decided to keep the house as his own, despite it now being worth approximately US$220,000.

 John said he had bought the house as a little investment with the intention to "do it up and sell it on."